mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Almost finished creating the intro stage of the game.

 **Thoughts**: I created another project called the JS Dojo - which is a storytelling game where the player have to make the right choice to procced the story.
 The best part of the day is how I created a small problem and actually solved on my own.
 The problem itself may be seems to be trivial, but I liked how I managed to fix it by myself.

+### Day 16: June 26, 2019

+**Today's Progress**: Finished creating the intro stage of the game.

+**Thoughts**: Creating something that's random is fun.
+I have 4 more stages to go before posting a link to the game.